Brotherhood of Saint Roch: Elsewhere

 The brotherhood expanded outside Vilnius in 1738 when a church, monastery, and hospital were founded in Kęstaičiai in the Diocese of Samogitia.
 The foundation was sizable – 18 voloks of land, forest, meadows, and 2.5 lakes.
 This foundation was confirmed by Grand Duke Augustus III.
 The first church burned down in 1808, but it was rebuilt in 1820.
 The hospital was intended for 24 people (12 men and 12 women).
 Most likely it functioned more as a shelter for mentally ill rather than a hospital (its inventory books do not mention expenses for medicines or doctors).
 When in 1842 authorities of the Russian Empire confiscated its land, the hospital was converted into a home for the elderly priests.
-Its last inhabitants were transferred to the Bernadine Monastery in Kretinga in 1866.
+Its last inhabitants were transferred to the Bernardine Monastery in Kretinga in 1866.

 Bishop of Samogitia Antoni Dominik Tyszkiewicz established the brotherhood in Varniai, then the seat of the diocese, in 1743.
 They took over an existing hospital by the Cathedral of St. Peter and St. Paul and rebuilt it by 1748.
 The brotherhood took care not only of the sick, but also of the elderly retired priests.
 In 1752, the brotherhood in the Diocese of Samogitia became subordinate to the Bishop of Samogitia, instead of the Bishop of Vilnius.
 That, in a way, created two branches of the brotherhood.
 In 1782, the brotherhood moved outside the center of the town because the new bishop Jan Stefan Giedroyć did not approve of the mentally ill loitering around the cathedral.
 In 1827 and 1828, the hospital had 68 and 56 patients, respectively.
 Most of them had severe physical and mental disabilities.
 The brotherhood closed in 1842 after the confiscation of its landholdings by the Tsarist authorities.